 Cache is looking to leverage the property’s 12,000-meter database toward potential new discoveries at Kiyuk Lake.
-A 2017 summer exploration program is now underway with the dual goals of expanding the known gold mineralization at the Rusty and Gold Point zones through drilling and identifying new mineralized zones through grid till sampling and prospecting.
+Its most recent exploration program was aimed at expanding the known gold mineralization at the Rusty and Gold Point zones through drilling and identifying new mineralized zones through grid till sampling and prospecting.
 So far, five new additional target areas have been identified and are ready for drilling.

 Located in one of the largest undeveloped greenstone-iron formation gold belts in the territory (the Foxe Gold Belt), the Baffin gold project covers a mineralized gold system hosting known high-grade gold occurrences in multiple geological settings, with structural similarities to Meadowbank.
-Earlier this year, Kivalliq Energy cut a deal with Commander Resources (TSXV:CMD), adding the nearly 409,000-hectare Baffin gold property to its Nunavut portfolio, which includes two quality uranium properties, Angilak and Baker Basin.
+In 2017, Kivalliq Energy cut a deal with Commander Resources (TSXV:CMD), adding the nearly 409,000-hectare Baffin gold property to its Nunavut portfolio, which includes two quality uranium properties, Angilak and Baker Basin.